DETAILED ACTION

 Regarding to claim 1, Lin discloses: A computer-implemented resource allocation method (see [0111]; “a resource scheduling method based on a container cluster provided by Embodiment 2 of the present invention.
 This embodiment uses the foregoing embodiment as a basis to further refine the operation of the scheduling component to allocate CPU resources”), comprising, in a computing environment comprising a resource management unit and a cluster comprising a cluster management node and a cluster node running an application program (see Fig. 2, [0035]-[0046] and [0097]; the dynamic-hybrid-controller discussed at [0044]-[0046] is mapped to claimed resource management unit; the worker node having pod online discussed at [0037], [0041]-[0042] is mapped to claimed cluster, such worker node comprising vscaled discussed at [0097], i.e., claimed cluster management node, and pod discussed [0041], i.e., claimed cluster node running an application program.
 Also see [0033] and [0041] for pod is reasonable to considered as a cluster node running containerized software application):

-receiving a request for allocating one or more system resources to the application program (see [0112]-[0113]; “Receive an update event of the instance … The resource declared by requests is the basis of the container cluster Kubernetes during scheduling”.
+receiving a request specifying allocating one or more system resources to be allocated to the application program (see [0112]-[0113]; “Receive an update event of the instance … The resource declared by requests is the basis of the container cluster Kubernetes during scheduling”.
 Also see [0097]-[0103]; “dynamically adjust the CPU bound to the instance pods according to their declared binding core configuration, … Cgroup is a resource restriction mechanism provided by Linux.
 It can be configured and modified in the form of editing files ,,, determine the resources (such as CPU, memory, etc.) allocated to the instance pod, and obtain resource allocation information … write the resource allocation information into the configuration file … Changes in the annotations”.
 In this way, the update event of the instance discussed at [0112]-[0113] in one of the reasonable embodiments being an event or request to allocate or update system resources allocate to the application program running on pod);

 retrieving from the cluster management node, an identifier of the cluster node running the application program (see Fig. 2, [0102]-[0108], [0116]-[0122].
 Fig. 2 shows at least one node or cluster are running multiple pods, and thus it is required for the vscaled to know which pod of the given node is associated with the received update event/request.
 In addition, “$pod_id” from [0105] and [0106] also provide evidence to show it is required to retrieve identifier of the pod or claimed cluster node running the application program for received update event/request in order to modify correct configuration file for correct pod to complete the expansion and shrinking operations discussed at [0103]); and